Vegan Butter Cookies

 Electric Mixer – this can be a hand mixer or a stand mixer.
 You can use a wooden spoon and stir a lot if you don’t have a mixer.

 Piping Bag – You will need a strong silicone piping bag.
-Don’t use the thin plastic type that you would normally use for frosting.
+Don’t use the thin plastic type that you would typically use for frosting.
 It won’t be strong enough.

 How to make vegan butter cookies